Joy is one of the most positive emotions we humans can experience.

 - Put your hands in the Maha Gyan Mudra by moving the tip of your ring finger under the thumb while extending the other finger straight up (see the picture above)

 - Move your hands so they are at shoulder height and about 10 inches from your shoulders.
 Your elbows will be bent and your 2nd and 3rd finger should be pointing straight up.

 - Close your eyes and move them so you are looking at your third eye chakra (middle of the forehead).
 Be sure not to strain your eyes.

-- Chant the mantra Sa Ta Na Ma repeatedly.
+- Chant the mantra Sa Ta Na Ma.
 This mantra means “Infinity, Life, Death, Rebirth.”
-Meditate on this mantra.
-If you’re wondering why, take a look our page on Sa Ta Na Ma
+Meditate on this mantra. (for more on this read: Kundalini Mantras)

-- To finish, warm your hands by rubbing the palms together.
-Place your hands over your eyes (to relax the eyes, then open your eyes.
+- To finish, warm your hands by rubbing the palms together, and place your hands over your eyes.

 I would love to know how you get on with this meditation.
 Let me know if you have any questions of comments, or if there is anything that you would like me to add to this guide to help you out.